-Licenses Held: Cosmetology Advanced License, and Cosmetology Instructor License #223425 knowledgeable team member to aid in the classroom along with on the clinic classroom.
+Licenses Held: Cosmetology Advanced License, and Cosmetology Instructor License #223425 Tessa has such a passion for not only teaching Theory in the classroom, but she also enjoys seeing the Future Professional strengthen their skills on the clinic classroom.
+Our Future Professional are so lucky to have a knowledgeable team member to aid in the classroom along with on the clinic classroom.